metacpan/metacpan-cpan-extracted/distros/W/WWW-Mechanize-Chrome-DOMops/README.md

 ## $WWW::Mechanize::Chrome::DOMops::VERBOSE\_DOMops

 Set this upon loading the module to `0, 1, 2, 3`
-to increase verbosity. `0` implies no verbosity.
+to adjust verbosity. `0` implies no verbosity.

 # ELEMENT SELECTORS